 RELATED: More Parkland shooting coverage | Cruz accused of attack in jail | Cruz registered to vote from jail | Threats reported before Parkland massacre | WPTV reporter Alex Hagan reflects on covering Parkland aftermath

-There has been speculation that Peterson might invoke the Fifth Amendment and refuse to testify as a criminal investigation of law enforcement's response continues, but commission spokeswoman Gretl Plessinger said Wednesday that the panel is planning on his attendance.
-Peterson's attorney did not respond to an email seeking comment.
+There had been speculation Peterson might invoke the Fifth Amendment and refuse to testify as a criminal investigation of law enforcement's response continues.